Luciano-project/libft.h/README.md

 # libft.h
-My first project is my own libft.h
+My first project is my own libft.h and some features